ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 ## M

 **Mirror:** Some samples, such as liquids, cannot be angled.
-Mirrors can be used to change the incident angle of the beam to enable multiple angles to be measured from the surface, essentially angling the whole beamline around the sample instead rather than the other way around.
+Mirrors can be used to change the incident angle of the beam while keeping the sample level to gravity, essentially rotating the whole beamline around the sample rather than rotating the sample around the beam.

 **Mirror, Super:** Non-polarising mirror designed specifically for reflecting neutrons.